 While contribution rates are not actuarially determined, state law requires that each plan of benefits adopted by the System must be approved by a qualified actuary.
 The actuary certifies that the contribution commitment by the police officers and the City provides an adequate financing arrangement at the time any change is made.
 Using the entry age actuarial cost method, the System's normal cost is determined as a percentage of payroll.
 The excess of the total contribution rate over the normal cost rate is used to amortize the System's unfunded actuarial accrued liability.
 The amortization period is determined using the open, level percentage of payroll method.
-Based on the actuarial valuation as of December 31, 2018 and the plan provisions recognized in the valuation, the normal cost is 24.986 percent of pay and the amortization period is Never.
-Based on the actuarial valuation as of December 31, 2017 as conducted by the prior actuary, the normal cost was 22.291 percent of pay and the amortization period was 35 years.
+Based on the actuarial valuation as of December 31, 2019 and the plan provisions recognized in the valuation, the normal cost is 24.978 percent of pay and the amortization period is Never.
+December 31, 2018 and the plan provisions recognized in the valuation, the normal cost is 24.986 percent of pay and the amortization period is Never.